megaluck/documentation/docs/introduction/06-Base-App.rst

 Serialization
 *************

-Due SDK is based on Scorex, Scorex way for serialization of data is implemented in SDK..
+Because the SDK is based on Scorex we implement the Scorex way of data serialization.
   * Any serialized data like Box/BoxData/Secret/Proof/Transaction implements Scorex BytesSerializable interface/trait.
   * BytesSerializable declare functions byte[] bytes() and Serializer serializer().
   * Serializer  itself works with Reader/Writer which are wrappers on byte stream.